kperusko/dotfiles/emacs/README.md

-This is install script for the emacs24.
-The install script will install settings for emacs that will install NodeJS REPL.
+Installation of emacs with some customizations for NodeJS REPL.

-To install the emacs use the install.sh
+To install use the install.sh script.
+This is inteded for Ubuntu 12.x+

 ```sh
 wget --user=kperusko --ask-password https://bitbucket.org/kperusko/ubuntu_settings/raw/master/emacs/install.sh